- Best overall: LastPass

 Consider scalability and user management

 Evaluate the scalability of the password manager to ensure it can accommodate the number of users in your organization.
 Check if it provides user management capabilities, such as user roles and permissions, to facilitate efficient administration and access control.

 Choose a password manager with a user-friendly interface to ensure easy adoption by employees.
 Consider features like browser extensions, mobile apps and offline access options to enhance accessibility and usability.

 For businesses operating in regulated industries, ensure that the password manager provides audit logs, reporting features and compliance with relevant security standards.
 These capabilities are essential for demonstrating compliance during audits and maintaining regulatory requirements.

-To curate a list of the best enterprise password managers, we looked at some important features that every password manager should have for enterprise purposes.
+To curate this list of the best enterprise password managers, we looked at some important features that every password manager should have for enterprise purposes.
 We prioritized products that offer features such as SSO, password sharing, multi-factor authentication, centralized password management and cross-platform compatibility.
-We also gathered more information from each vendor’s website and checked out some video demos and user feedback from third-party review platforms.
+We also gathered more information from each vendor’s website, first-hand experience, video demos and user feedback from third-party review platforms.